annotation/stam-tools/README.md

 The import function has some special abilities.
-If your TSV data does not mention specific offsets in a text resource(s), they will be looked up automatically during the import procedure.
+If your TSV data does not mention specific offsets in a text resource(s), they will be looked up automatically during the import procedure!
 If the text resources don't even exist in the first place, they can be reconstructed (within certain constraints, the output text will likely be in tokenised form only).
 If your data does not explicitly reference a resource, use the ``--resource`` parameter